 There is no sobriety insurance.
 No one will go around and apologise on my behalf.
 I had to do it myself.
 I had to build a new life from the ruins of the old.

 “Beautiful souls are shaped by ugly experiences.”Matshona Dhliwayo

 There is plenty of help available.
 There are survivors out there who came through what I came through and share their tale to help others out.
 Their message is clear “it isn’t easy but it is worth it!”
 I found them when I was ready and they can help but deep down it was me who had to want it to happen.
 All the support in the world wouldn’t have made me want to put the brakes on my old life and say “enough!”
 I had to want to change.
 I was sick to fucking death of being sick to death.
-I was so sick and tired that I was prepared to risk losing what I had under the belief that I could build something better.
+I was so sick and tired that I was prepared to risk losing what I had.
+Purely on the belief that I could build something better.
 No more bullshit excuses.